Photo by The Climate Reality Project

 Large franchises should spend more on training; tech innovators should spend more on development

 How that spending breaks down across corporate learning and professional development will depend largely on your industry, business model, and goals.
-Companies where standardization is extremely important (think large fast food chains) and businesses that are heavily regulated (think oil and gas companies) will likely have to spend a larger share of their learning and development budget on corporate learning vs. professional development, potentially as much as 80% on training and 20% on development.
+Companies where standardization is extremely important (think large fast food chains) and businesses that are heavily regulated (think oil and gas companies) will likely have to spend a larger share of their upskilling budget on corporate learning vs. professional development, potentially as much as 80% on training and 20% on development.

-Companies with business models built on innovation, and organizations that require professionals to constantly update their skills, will have to invest more in professional development.
+Companies with business models built on innovation, and organizations that require professionals to constantly update their skills, will have to invest more in professional development and upskilling.
 Examples of this include technology companies whose engineers must be up on the latest coding languages and AI advancements, and educational institutions whose instructors must learn the newest teaching techniques and pedagogies.
 For these organizations, we recommend spending as much as 80% on professional development and 20% on corporate learning.

 What about organizations that are both highly regulated and innovative, such as hospitals and pharmaceutical companies that must adhere to strict standards, and whose doctors and scientists must participate in frequent continuing education activities?
 These groups should invest a higher overall share of their budget on learning and development (e.g., 5-6% of salaries), and they should allocate funding more evenly between corporate learning (~50%) and professional development (~50%).